Struktal/Struktal/docs/tutorials/08-dao-pattern.md

 - `limit`: The maximum amount of objects that should be returned (-1 for no limit)
 - `offset`: The offset from which the objects should be returned

-You can also write more more detailed queries by using complex filters.
+You can also write more detailed queries by using complex filters.
 They allow you to use other operators than the equality check.
 Use it as follows:
 ```php